MooersLab/emacs30venturatreesitterconfig/README.md

 I may not need the bookmarks if I used org-agenda for scheduling my daily activities, which I do not because it is too hard to stay on top of everything.
 I just use org-agenda to schedule upcoming meetings.

-Note that the bookmarks+ package runs on top of the built-in bookmarks.el package.
+Note that the bookmarks+ package runs on top of the built-in `bookmarks.e`l package.
 Bookmarks+ can bookmark a much more comprehensive array of items.
 You can bookmark PDFs for later reading and websites of interest.
 I find it much easier to bookmark URLs of heavily visited sites than to store them in my private index.html file.
-You can also bookmark project directories and even dired buffers.
+You can also bookmark project directories and even `dired` buffers.

 ## What the landing page (dashboard) will resemble when first loaded